girishcx/erav2/README.md

 ## S5.ipynb

-### This notebook is main script that uses the functions and classes defined in the other two files.
-The training and test losses and accuracies are printed at the end of each epoch.
+### This notebook is main script that uses the functions and classes defined in the other two files to train and test the neural network(model).
+The training and test losses and accuracies are printed at the end of each epoch for 20 times.
+Training and test accuracy, losses and model summary is also displayed.